YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 ## More-Time Wishlist
 - admin dashboard to demonstrate full potential of the database schema design.
 - more time: delete content joins individually (`./models/Content.js`); remove master delete by owner (from database schema design)
+- do an invitation-based `participants` invite system so that the invited user has to confirm before added to a content page
 - add an additional "social aspect" (chatting, messaging?) to organize collabs; use the `verified`/`parental_controls`/`birthdate` to
 - had difficulty giving access to "invited" users to edit the main content.

+- `Content_User_JOIN.js: update` 2022-12-29 Note: generalize for composite PK by passing in pk as object and do a parameterizedWHERE query builder on it

 ## Material-UI
 30 minutes: Note: `material-ui-formik` is deprecated and `@material-ui/core` has been deprecated to support `React > 16.8`